Top 10 healthy ways to beat the credit crunch

 As fuel and home bills start to rocket, the crunch is proving the ideal spur for families to make changes to improve their well-being and their finances.

 realbuzz has come up with a top 10 list of simple changes that will help cut overheads — and create a fitter family …

 Ditching the school car run in favour of healthier walking or cycling

 With fuel prices soaring, cycling or walking the kids to school is an excellent way of saving money whilst improving your family’s general fitness through exercise and a much-needed breath of fresh air in the morning.
-Not only that, it will also be a great way to socialise with other parents who are also keen to fight the credit crunch through lifestyle change.
+Not only that, it will also be a great way to socialize with other parents who are also keen to fight the credit crunch through lifestyle change.

 Cycling or walking to work — leaving the car in the garage

 Driving to work is becoming an increasingly expensive habit and one that aggravates stress through the frustrations of rush hour traffic.
 Leaving the car behind and cycling or walking to work therefore offers a relaxing, energetic alternative that may even lead to new friendships with fellow exercising co-workers.Even if you live too far away from work to walk or cycle there, why not car-share with fellow colleagues, taking it in turns to drive?
 This will help cut costs in the long-term, as well as helping the environment.